School ofNursingContinueContinue to the School of Nursing's website

 - Admission to the nursing program is competitive with high academic standards.
 While the program is intense, students are encouraged to be involved in campus activities.

-- Bachelors of Science students can sit for the RN licensure exam after their third year of study, which equips them to work as RNs.
+Students in the articulated AS/BS program can sit for the RN licensure exam after completing the embedded AS degree at the end of their third year of study, which equips them to work as RNs.

 - Students are encouraged to work on pre-nursing program classes at Southern as freshmen.
-Transfer students should plan at least one semester of classes at Southern to qualify for acceptance into nursing.
 Qualified Southern students are given first priority.

 Students in Action